 If that’s the case, then why isn’t the DWM just the old English version of the Tridentine mass?

 There is one sense in which the DWM is more “Protestant” (in a ritual, non-theological sense) than the old rite, and is closer to the Novus Ordo.
 Compared to the old Roman rite, there are many more “dialogue” or “responsorial” elements in which the priest is facing the people and talking at them, and fewer genuflections, gestures and the like.
-This is probably my least favorite characteristic of the DWM, as it doesn’t leave a lot of natural space for silence, as does the old Roman missal.
+This is probably my least favorite characteristic of the DWM, as it doesn’t leave a lot of natural space for silence, de-emphasizing the non-verbal aspects of worship.
 All of this gives the liturgy in the Ordinariate a slightly more “congregational” feel than the old Roman rite.
 This is partly an Anglican inheritance, but also something that is present in the Novus Ordo.
 Joseph Shaw once complained of the Novus Ordo that it often seems like an endless stream of verbiage directed at the congregation, as if someone were giving a lecture, and something similar could be said of the Ordinariate liturgy.
 But the DWM compensates for this because the “verbiage” of the missal comes in a register of English completely removed from daily life, and so marks it out as sacred rather than profane.
 This is why people often come away from the Ordinariate liturgy thinking it is the Tridentine rite in English: its archaic language plays a role analogous to that of Latin in the classical Roman rite.

 Wasn’t the DWM made up by a committee?
 How then could it be authentic?